vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

   generatePage-->visit
 ```

-The flowchart above may help you understand how the plugin works and it's design goal.
+The flowchart above may help you understand its design goal and how the plugin works.

-## Collecting Articles and Generating Info
+## Collecting Articles

-To get started, the plugins will pick those pages which need to be treated as articles.
-This is only the first step to drop those pages you don’t want.
+The plugin filter all the pages using `filter` options, so that it will drop pages you don’t want.

 ::: note

-By default, all the pages generated from Markdown files apart from homepage are included as articles.
+By default, all the pages generated from Markdown files but not homepage are included as articles.

 :::

-You may need to set option `filter` to fully customize pages to collect.
-The `filter` accepts a function with the shape `(page: Page) => boolean`.
+You can fully customize pages to collect through option `filter`, which accepts a function `(page: Page) => boolean`.

+## Gathering Info

-Then, you should set `getInfo` option with a function accepting `Page` as argument and returning a object containing the info you want.
-So later, you can get these info through Composition API.
+You should set `getInfo` option with a function accepting `Page` as argument and returning a object containing the info you want.

+The plugin will collect all the info you want and write them to `routeMeta` field of each page, so you will be able to get these information through Composition API later.

 ::: details Demo